MatyMik/weatherApp/README.md

 The output of the sequential version of code is the same as the output of the version that uses coroutines.

+##### Extra
+You can't simply run coroutines from any function.
+There has to be an entry point to coroutines, which in this case the runBlocking function.
+Ironically it is discouraged to use, because one of the cornerstones of coroutines is to make the main function unblocked and runBlocking does exactly the opposite.
+This here is just for educational purposes (I guess).
+Normally the entrypoint to coroutines is the launch function, that we use in the book too.

 #### Launching a Task